How to Test Golf Cart Batteries with a Multimeter (Guide)

 Step # 3 – Prepare a Battery for the Test

-If you have a battery that is difficult to reach or is otherwise awkward to get at, the best thing to do is make sure that it’s fully charged.
-A battery that isn’t at full charge will give a false reading and make it appear as if the battery were dead when in reality it isn’t.
+If you have a battery that is difficult to reach or otherwise awkward to get at, the best thing to do is ensure it’s fully charged.
+A battery that isn’t at full charge will give a false reading and make it appear as if the battery were dead when, in reality, it isn’t.

-If you don’t think the battery needs to be charged, then check its state of charge with a hydrometer, which will tell you how much of its capacity is available.
+If you don’t think the battery needs to be charged, check its charge state with a hydrometer, which will tell you how much of its capacity is available.

-If the hydrometer indicates that there’s less than 50% of the total capacity left, then you should charge it before proceeding with the test.
+If the hydrometer indicates less than 50% of the total capacity left, then you should charge it before proceeding with the test.

 Step # 4 – Accurate Readings Can Be Achieved by Configuring the Device Correctly